UEFA Champions League final to be moved from Istanbul to Portugal | DW | 12.05.2021

 With Istanbul in lockdown until at least May 17, the Champions League final will once again be moved.
 Manchester City and Chelsea will now vye for the title in Portugal after talks to move it to England broke down.

-The all-English Champions League final between Manchester City and Chelsea will be played in the Portuguese capital of Lisbon for the second year running, according to reports.
+The all-English Champions League final between Manchester City and Chelsea will be played in Portugal for the second year running, according to reports.

 There had been talks to play European football's showpiece game at Wembley Stadium in London.
 But that proved unworkable and the Estadio do Dragao, home of FC Porto, will be handed hosting rights.